Ensuring Truthfulness in Distributed Aggregative Optimization: Optimization Accuracy and Convergence Rate Analysis

 Theorem~\ref{T1} proves that Algorithm~\ref{algorithm1} converges to an exact optimal solution at rates $\mathcal{O}(T^{-\beta})$, $\mathcal{O}(T^{-(1-u)})$, and $\mathcal{O}(T^{-(1-u)})$ for strongly convex, convex, and nonconvex $F(x)$, respectively.
 It is more comprehensive than existing distributed aggregative optimization results in~\cite{lixiuxian2021,charging2011,carnevale2022online,aggregative2,aggregative3,aggregative4,aggregative5,aggregative6,lixiuxianonline,aggregative7,aggregative8}, which do not consider the nonconvex case.
-Our result is also stronger and more precise than the result on distributed nonconvex aggregative optimization in~\cite{carnevale2024nonconvex}, which proves asymptotic convergence but does not provide explicit convergence rates.
+Our result is also stronger and more precise than the result on distributed nonconvex aggregative optimization in~\cite{carnevale2024nonconvex}, which proves asymptotic convergence but does not provide explicit convergence rates. \begin{remark} In Line 7 of Algorithm~\ref{algorithm1}, we introduce a decaying sequence $\alpha_{t}$ to attenuate the influence of noises on convergence accuracy (see Eq.~\eqref{noseacc2}).
+This sequence does not affect the asymptotic convergence of $\psi_{t}^{i}$ to $\phi(x_{t})$ (as evidenced by Eq.~\eqref{Hg6}), but it does influence the convergence rate of Algorithm~\ref{algorithm1}.
+Specifically, according to the convergence rate result in Theorem~\ref{T1}, i.e., $\beta=\min\{2u-2w_{2},2v-2w_{2},2\varsigma_{\zeta}-2w_{1},2\varsigma_{\zeta}-w_{2},2\varsigma_{\xi}+2w_{2}-v\}$ for strongly convex objective functions and $1-u$ for nonconvex/general convex objective functions, we have that a larger $v$ (which denotes the decaying rate of $\alpha_{t}$) leads to a larger $\beta$ and $1-u$ (here, we have used the relation $v-w_{2}>1-u$ given in the statement of Theorem~\ref{T1}-(ii) and-(iii), which implies that a larger $v$ leads to a larger $1-u$).
+Therefore, a faster decaying $\alpha_{t}$ leads to faster convergence. \end{remark}